unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 ![png](/images/Image_Analysis_Part_2/output_19_1.png)

-To reduce noise. we generally use different filter. **Gaussain Gilter** which is a digital filtering technique which is often used to remove noise from an image.
+To reduce noise. we generally use filter like, **Gaussain Gilter** which is a digital filtering technique which is often used to remove noise from an image.
 Here, by combining gaussain filtering and gradient finding operations together, we can generate some strange patterns that resemble the original image and being distorted in interesting ways.

 ```python